Mooloolaba: History

 Mooloolaba Provisional School opened on 2 May 1933.
 On 24 January 1938, it became Mooloolaba State School.
 It had less than 50 students in its early years.
 The original school building remains on the site, but has been extended over the years.

+On the weekend of 8-9 December 1934, Prince Henry, Duke of Gloucester visited Mooloolaba where he enjoyed a private weekend including driving a speed boat, surfing, and horse riding.